xuanloct4/daw-purchases/ios/README.md

 ## Code Organization
 The source code of the application is grouped into groups with structure as below
 * Extensions
-            The Extensions group contains class extension of most common used class like String, Sequence, Collection View, Label
+            The Extensions group contains class extension of most common used class like String, Sequence, CollectionView, Label
 * Globals
             The Globals group contains some Utilities class for date conversion (DateUtil), Sizes, APIError(Errors)
 * Models